m-spangenberg/interview-project/README.md

 # you'll be able to access the server at http://127.0.0.1:5000
 ```

-Feel free to add some questionaire submission or log into the admin portal, I've generated dummy data for you to test the delete,review and export buttons.
+Feel free to add some questionnaire submission or log into the admin portal, I've generated dummy data for you to test the delete,review and export buttons.
 I didn't have time to finish building the builder portion of the project, but I've left the button and route in place for you to inspect it.

 ## Final Thoughts

 I had fun building this project and I learned a few new tricks along the way.
-I got stuck over-optmizing and eventually had to settle for a middle of the road solution becuase of time constraints, but overall I am very happy with the progress I made up to the deadline.
+I got stuck over-optimizing and eventually had to settle for a middle of the road solution because of time constraints, but overall I am very happy with the progress I made up to the deadline.

 That said, I was not completely happy with the version of the project I delivered to the team on deadline and so I put in few more hours of work on Sunday to bring the project up to scratch.
 The form builder portion of the project might not be done, and I never got to putting a timer on the form submission page, but I'm happy with the result and I gave it a fair shot.